MicrosoftDocs/PowerShell-Docs/scripting/Topic/Introducing-the-Windows-PowerShell-ISE.md

 ms.assetid: a0de70ca-909a-4807-94d1-6da86e5b52a0
 ---
 # Introducing the Windows PowerShell ISE
-The [!INCLUDE[mshgraphicalhost](../Token/mshgraphicalhost_md.md)] is a host application for [!INCLUDE[mshshort](../Token/mshshort_md.md)].
-In [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)], you can run commands and write, test, and debug scripts in a single Windows\-based graphic user interface with multiline editing, tab completion, syntax coloring, selective execution, context\-sensitive help, and support for right\-to\-left languages.
+The Windows PowerShell Integrated Scripting Environment (ISE) is a host application for Windows PowerShell.
+In Windows PowerShell ISE, you can run commands and write, test, and debug scripts in a single Windows\-based graphic user interface with multiline editing, tab completion, syntax coloring, selective execution, context\-sensitive help, and support for right\-to\-left languages.
-You can use menu items and keyboard shortcuts to perform many of the same tasks that you would perform in the [!INCLUDE[psconsole](../Token/psconsole_md.md)].
-For example, when you debug a script in the [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)], to set a line breakpoint in a script, right\-click the line of code, and then click **Toggle Breakpoint**.
+You can use menu items and keyboard shortcuts to perform many of the same tasks that you would perform in the Windows PowerShell console.
+For example, when you debug a script in the Windows PowerShell ISE, to set a line breakpoint in a script, right\-click the line of code, and then click **Toggle Breakpoint**.

-Try these features in [!INCLUDE[mshgraphicalhostshort](../Token/mshgraphicalhostshort_md.md)].
+Try these features in Windows PowerShell ISE.

 -   Multiline editing: To insert a blank line under the current line in the Command pane, press SHIFT\+ENTER.